As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 Ralph: No. Just for me!

-And after said final fight, Vanellope finally reaches the finish line, erasing all of King Candy/Turbo's manipulations.
+- And after said final fight, Vanellope finally reaches the finish line, erasing all of King Candy/Turbo's manipulations.
 The scenery goes back to its sweet and colorful form and everyone's memory of her returns.
-It was so right.

-For that matter, the rescue is a Cmo A in it's own right, Ralph has hit the mentos and looks stunned, soft music plays as he falls in slow motion and then BAM, the music picks up and Vanellope is using her glitching to boost herself along the track for a last minute save.
-It would take a person with a soul of ice not to cheer.
+- For that matter, the rescue is a Moment of Awesome in its own right, Ralph has hit the Mentos and looks stunned, soft music plays as he falls in slow motion, and then BAM, the music picks up and Vanellope is using her glitching to boost herself along the track for a last minute save.

-Turbo is a ridiculously cool villain.
+- Turbo is a ridiculously cool villain.
 The moment he shows up in his CGI-form during the climax, he proves that he will stop at nothing to get the attention he thinks he deserves.
-He's terrifying every step of the way, and you're loving every minute of it.
+He's terrifying every step of the way.

 Ralph: Now remember, you don't have to win.
 Just cross that finish line and you'll be a real racer.